How Does Raw Honey Compare As A Natural Sweetener To Agave?

-Regardless, other people think the taste is more neutral compared to honey.
-When you find a darker colored version of agave, it can sometimes taste like maple syrup.
+Then again, other people think the taste of agave is more neutral.
+When you find a darker colored version, it can sometimes taste like maple syrup.
 Others say when you buy a lighter version of agave, it has a unique sweet taste that stands alone compared to honey or sugar.

-One thing about agave is it’s not quite as thick as honey.
-While this all goes by personal tastes, you still have to use agave (and honey) in moderation for a healthy diet due to both having sugar and fructose content.
+One thing to note about blue agave is it’s not quite as thick as honey.
+While this all goes by personal tastes, you still have to use agave (and honey) in moderation due to both having sugar and fructose content.

-Should You Buy Your Agave in Organic Form?
+Should You Buy Your Blue Agave in Organic Form?

 A major problem exists with processed agave, just like with honey.
-Those of you who’ve bought honey in grocery stores for years are probably getting the pasteurized variety that takes away all the healthy properties raw honey has.
+Those of you who’ve bought types of honey in grocery stores for years are probably getting the pasteurized variety that takes away all the healthy enzymes raw honey has.

 Agave is going through the same issue.
 All the processed agave in grocery stores you might be buying also has its healthier properties stripped away by heating.